Here's how you avoid getting taken in by Election Day misinformation

 Some of this will be disinformation, or deliberately false and misleading content.
 Misinformation is a broader term that describes incorrect information regardless of whether the person sharing it knows it's false.
 Some bad information will originate from fake accounts, possibly run out of Russia.
 Some may come from politicians themselves.
 Almost all of it will be amplified by people who don't know it's false.

-As usual, misinformation will spread through social media like Twitter, Facebook and Reddit.
+As usual, misinformation will spread through social media platforms including Twitter, Facebook, Instagram, YouTube and Reddit.
+(Major social media companies have plans to combat misinformation.)
 Group messages on WhatsApp, Telegram and other services will also magnify misinformation.
 So will political commentary on YouTube and podcasting platforms, as well as TV and radio stations that host political talk shows.

+Read more: Facebook, Twitter plan to warn you if politicians prematurely declare victory

-Chris Krebs, the country's top election security official, urged people to be cautious about reports of election results, saying in remarks at a cybersecurity conference, "think before you share."
+Chris Krebs, the country's top election security official, urged people to be cautious about reports of election results, saying in remarks at a cybersecurity conference, "Think before you share."
 His agency, the US Cybersecurity and Infrastructure Security Agency, launched a website called Rumor Control to help voters sort out whether claims of election fraud and vote tampering are accurate.
-Twitter has also announced how it will handle false reports of election results on its platform.

 You don't have to get caught up in the expected flood of speculation and outright falsehoods, though.
 Here's how you can spot information that doesn't pass the smell test.